YandereChan2/Relocating-destructor-and-operator-reloc/Operator reloc and relocating destructor.md

 ### 4.2 (simple) self-reference list

-A list may use self-reference to implement the end iterator.Here is the destructor of it.
+A doubly-linked list container like `std::list` may use self-reference to implement the end iterator to avoid dynamic allocation for the empty state.
+Here is the destructor of it.

 ```C++
 //We assume the list node is an array of the struct